hperrin/tunnelgram/README.md

 ### Regarding NPM and Composer

-[NPM from Node.js](https://nodejs.org/en/download/current/) and [Composer](https://getcomposer.org/download/) are used, but if they are not installed, the npm.sh and composer.sh scripts will use a Docker container to run them.
+[NPM](https://nodejs.org/en/download/current/) and [Composer](https://getcomposer.org/download/) are used, but if they are not installed, the npm.sh and composer.sh scripts will use a Docker container to run them.
 If you plan on adding a lot of JavaScript and/or PHP libraries, you should probably just install them.
 On Ubuntu, you can run `sudo apt-get install nodejs npm composer`.

 If you don't want to install them, you can run commands from the repository directory (not the "app" directory) using composer.sh and npm.sh.
 For example: